NatoliChris/diablo-benchmark/docs/new-chains.md

 Generates the workload specified in the benchmark configuration.
 This function should perform the checks and calculations to generate the entire workload for all secondaries in the benchmark.

+### Other files

+#### clientinterfaces/utils.go

+This file provides the `GetBlockchainInterface` function which reads the string of the blockchain name and maps it to an implemented interface.
+For example, the configuration "ethereum" will result in returning the "EthereumInterface".
+This mapping should be updated with any new blockchain implementations.

+#### workloadgenerators/utils.go

+This file provides the utility function `GetWorkloadGenerator` function, which reads the name of the blockchain and returns the implemented workload generator.
+The "ethereum" string in the chain configuration passed to this function should return the "EthereumWorkloadGenerator", which will be used to generate the workloads for any Ethereum benchmark.